S-unya/zero-context/src/pages/blog/TriangleOfForces.md

 Styles that always have to be set (in blue and white):

-1. **Settings or Tokens** – may be used with preprocessors (like sass variables) and contain font, colors definitions, etc.
+1. **Settings or Tokens** – may be used with preprocessors (like sass variables) and contain font, colors definitions, etc but not styles.
-2. **Tools** – globally used mix-ins and functions.
-Really only appropriate for preprocessors, frameworks, etc that have these concepts
+2. **Tools** – globally used mix-ins and functions. **Really only appropriate for preprocessors, frameworks, etc that have these concepts**
-3. **Generic** – reset and/or normalize styles, box-sizing definition, etc. This is the first layer which generates actual CSS.
+3. **Generic** – reset and/or normalize styles, etc. This is the first layer which generates actual styles.
-4. **Elements** – styling for bare HTML elements (like H1, A, etc.).
-These come with default styling from the browser so we can redefine them here.
+4. **Elements** – styling for bare HTML tags (H1, A, etc.).
 5. **Utilities** – utilities and helper classes with ability to **override anything which goes before in the triangle**, eg. a hide helper class

 Implementation specific (in red):